AmmonG/MassMessengerText/README.md

 ## 🛠 Troubleshooting

   - Make sure you’re running the latest version of macOS.
+  - Be sure to watch the tutorial located on our website **[https://massmessengertext.wixsite.com/massmessenger](https://massmessengertext.wixsite.com/massmessenger)** which provides detailed instructions on how to get everything running.
   - Still stuck?
 Reach out to 📨 **Mass.Messenger.Text@gmail.com**.

 -----